lichkitsch/old_campaigns/lindorwin/adventures/battalion.md

 - The Silence are leaving the city through the sewers and catacombs.
 - Dama is hiding something.
 (Dama doesn't know about his lineage, will claim that the thing Ifir didn't know was that he was planning to confront his mother again.
 He wouldn't know what to say but feels like he didn't get the chance to properly chew her out for how she abandoned him.)

 While some facts can be tied together, much of what they say cannot be trusted.
+On her way out, Ifir is slipped a second piece of paper.
+This one reads "secret friend, bad father".

 ## Trial 2 - Test of Mind
 After talking the team into letting her visit with Dama, Ifir finds out that he's been framed for a murder that happened down by the docks, apparently over a gambling dispute.
 Dama swears he didn't do it, but there's dried blood on his shirt and he was found wielding a bloody knife.
 According to Dama, he'd found the victim still alive and was trying to help stop the bleeding to save him.